 Mary Hartzell was born on Jan.
 22, 1827 in Somerset County, PA and is believed -- although not entirely proven -- to have been the daughter of George and Mary (Younkin) Hartzell.
 She never learned to read or write.

 On Jan.
 20, 1853, just two days before her 26th birthday, Mary wed 19-year-old Josiah Holliday (1834-1890), a native of Addison, Somerset County.
+He is said to have been the son of John M.C. and Elizabeth (McNair) Holliday.
 Rev. John Harned of Harnedsville, Somerset County, officiated.
 Josiah's first name also has been given as "Joseph," and his surname variants spelled as "Holiday" and "Holladay" among others.

 They resided in Brandonville, Preston County, WV circa 1858; Aleppo, Greene County, PA in 1860; in Upper Turkeyfoot Township (post office Somerfield), Somerset County, PA in 1870; in Springhill Township, Fayette County, PA in 1880; and by 1900 in Vanderbilt, Dunbar Township, Fayette County.